Administrative Terms and Conditions

 All students are requested to complete a course survey at the end of each individual course.
 Comments from those individual course surveys are regularly posted onto the VDCI website, in the "Student Reviews" section of each course.
 Student names are not mentioned in those surveys.

 VDCI is required by our national accrediting agency, the Accrediting Council for Continuing Education and Training (ACCET) to maintain a record of course surveys.
 That record includes the anonymous course survey.
 During ACCET onsite evaluation visits, ACCET and the US Department of Education will often ask to see validation of these anonymous course survey documents.

 Onsite Classroom Terms and Conditions

 VDCI works closely with many construction industry professionals who rely on us to train you appropriately for their industry needs on the proper application of Virtual Design and Construction (VDC) technologies.
 VDC technologies include CAD (Computer-Aided Design), BIM (Building Information Modeling) and AR/VR (Augmented Reality / Virtual Reality( technologies.

 It is imperative that you have good, solid computer skills.

-Because the classes move rapidly, significant quantities of information are shared in a very short time frame.
+Because the courses move rapidly, significant quantities of information are shared in a very short time frame.
 When you are in class, you MUST PAY ATTENTION.

 There is no audio or video recording of any of the courses.

-Only enrolled students are allowed to attend our classes.
+Only enrolled students are allowed to attend our courses.
 Visitors are not allowed while classes are in session.